-With everything made ready about the plus and minus of both the side of app development- Hybrid apps vs Native apps, it is now the time to look at the core part of the blog- Native vs Hybrid comparison.
+With everything made ready about the plus and minus of both sides of app development- Hybrid apps vs Native apps, it is now the time to look at the core part of the blog- Native vs Hybrid comparison.

 One of the deciding factors for the Hybrid apps vs native apps comparison is app development cost.
-Among both the app development approaches, both the types of development cost varies.
+Among both the app development approaches, both the types of development costs vary.

 Moving on to the concrete cost- there is no fixed app development price as the development of the app depends upon the number of features, functionality, complexity, nature of the app, etc.

-An enhanced user experience might lack with a hybrid application as the approach needs to take from both the platform while offering a robust and smooth app experience.
-Sticking to the app development guidelines, the ASO strategies and other parameters will also play a major role here.
+An enhanced user experience might be lacking with a hybrid application as the approach needs to be taken from both platforms while offering a robust and smooth app experience.
+Sticking to the app development guidelines, the app store optimization strategies, and other parameters will also play a major role here.

 Thus, apart from bridging the gap between platforms, it is important to come up with an app with a great user interface and experience.

-However, this does not justify that native app are not vulnerable.
+However, this does not justify that native apps are not vulnerable.

 The process is a little lengthy, and a little challenging when it comes to native app development.

-The app functionality is the other point when doing native vs hybrid app comparison for investing.
+The app functionality is the other point when doing native vs hybrid app comparisons for investing.
 Functionality can be speed, updates, features, and others.
-Native apps got better functionality because of accessibility to the device’s features like location, databases, cameras, and others which are limited to hybrid applications.
+Native apps have better functionality because of accessibility to the device’s features like location, databases, cameras, and others which are limited to hybrid applications.